Five Bulgarians charged in UK with spying for Russia

 Ivanova worked as a laboratory assistant for a private healthcare firm, according to LinkedIn, which states she has been in the UK since at least 2013.

+Many residents said they had noticed a large police presence on the road in February when the pair were arrested.

+“There’s a lot of crazy things around here that don’t get picked up.
+It’s a very up-and-down town at the minute,” said Billy, a 28-year-old bartender.
+“It’s either nothing happens or everything happens, … It’s a seaside town, it’s kind of part and parcel, unfortunately.”

-Nick Price, head of the Crown Prosecution Service Special Crime and Counter Terrorism Division, said: “The CPS has authorised a charge of conspiracy to conduct espionage against three men and two women suspected of spying for Russia.
+Nick Price, head of the Crown Prosecution Service Special Crime and Counter Terrorism Division, said of the charges: “The CPS has authorised a charge of conspiracy to conduct espionage against three men and two women suspected of spying for Russia.

 “Orlin Roussev, 45, Bizer Dzhambazov, 41, Katrin Ivanova, 31, Ivan Stoyanov, 31, and Vanya Gaberova, 29, will be charged with conspiring to collect information intended to be directly or indirectly useful to an enemy for a purpose prejudicial to the safety and interest of the state between 30 August 2020 and 8 February 2023.

-“Roussev, Dzhambazov, and Ivanova were previously charged on 11 February 2023 with possession of false identity documents with improper intention under section 4 of the Identity Documents Act 2010.
+“Roussev, Dzhambazov, and Ivanova were previously charged on 11 February 2023 with possession of false identity documents with improper intention under section four of the Identity Documents Act 2010.

 “The charges follow an investigation by the Metropolitan Police.”